dbafromthecold/dockerdeepdive/slides.md

 ## Container Isolation
 <!-- .slide: style="text-align: left;"> -->
->Containers isolate software from its environment and ensure that it works uniformly
+>"Containers isolate software from its environment and ensure that it works uniformly
->despite differences for instance between development and staging https://www.docker.com/resources/what-container
+>despite differences for instance between development and staging" https://www.docker.com/resources/what-container

 ---